Sunday, 7 March 2021

 20th March 2021

-I was hoping to have the PCB's back from manufacture and a module built before the end of March but that is no longer going to be the case.
-I decided to hold off on ordering the PCB's while I finish the CAD work on some other boards that I need, this will save me wasting money on multiple shipping costs.
+I was hoping to have the PCBs back from manufacture and a module built before the end of March but that is no longer going to be the case.
+I decided to hold off on ordering the PCBs while I finish the CAD work on some other boards that I need.
+This will save me wasting money on multiple shipping costs.

 For now I thought I would share an image of the controller PCB that I have created and exported from the CAD software.